orger-lab/megabouts/docs/source/usage.rst

       conda activate megabouts

-2. **Install PyTorch**:
+2. **Install PyTorch [for GPU setup]**:
-   Since Megabouts depends on PyTorch, you need to install PyTorch first.
-Follow the instructions on the `PyTorch website <https://pytorch.org/get-started/locally/>`_ to install the appropriate version of PyTorch for your system.
+   Megabouts depends on PyTorch, to get GPU support, install PyTorch by following the instruction on the `PyTorch website <https://pytorch.org/get-started/locally/>`_ to install the appropriate version for your system.

    Example installation command:

    .. code-block:: bash

-      conda install pytorch torchvision torchaudio cpuonly -c pytorch
+      conda install pytorch torchvision torchaudio pytorch-cuda=11.8 -c pytorch -c nvidia

    *(Make sure to adjust the command based on your system and GPU/CPU configuration.)*